 Even though the functional currency of our financial statements is U.S. Dollars and our dividends are paid in U.S. Dollars, BCP, PPS and Prima AFP for local statutory purposes, prepare their financial statements and pay dividends in Nuevos Soles.
 The Peruvian government does not currently impose restrictions on a company's ability to transfer U.S. Dollars from Peru to other countries, to convert Peruvian currency into U.S. Dollars or to pay dividends abroad.
-Nevertheless, Peru has had restrictive exchange controls in the past, and there can be no assurance that the Peruvian government will continue to permit such transfers, payments or conversions without any restrictions.
+Nevertheless, Peru has had restrictive exchange controls in the past, and the Peruvian government might in the future consider it necessary to implement restrictions on such transfers, payments or conversions.
 See "Item 10.
 Additional Information-(D) Exchange Controls."
 In addition, depreciation of the Nuevo Sol against the U.S. Dollar would decrease the U.S. Dollar value of any dividends BCP, PPS and Prima AFP pay us, which would have a negative impact on our ability to pay dividends to shareholders.

-Although Peru's foreign reserves currently compare favorably with those of many other Latin American countries, we cannot assure you that Peru will be able to maintain adequate foreign reserves to meet its foreign currency-denominated obligations.
-Similarly, we cannot assure you that Peru will not impose exchange controls should its foreign reserves decline.
+Although Peru's foreign reserves currently compare favorably with those of many other Latin American countries, Peru may not be able to maintain adequate foreign reserves to meet its foreign currency-denominated obligations.
+Similarly, Peru may impose exchange controls should its foreign reserves decline.
 A decline in Peruvian foreign reserves to inadequate levels, among other economic circumstances, could lead to currency devaluation or a volatility of short-term capital inflows.
 We have taken steps to manage the gap between our foreign currency-denominated assets and liabilities in several ways, including closely matching the volumes and maturities of our Nuevo Sol-denominated assets against our Nuevo Sol-denominated liabilities.
 Nevertheless, a sudden and significant devaluation of the Nuevo Sol could have a material adverse effect on our financial condition and results of operations.
 See "Item 11.
 Quantitative and Qualitative Disclosures about Market Risk-Foreign Exchange Risk."